FRCBS/Paavo/src/glm.md

 logit) and probability distribution (Poisson as opposed to Bernoulli), the solutions applied to the logit regression should hold on Poisson regression when changing these two model specifications.

+underdispersion is the opposite of overdispersion.
+Underdispersion exists when data exhibit less variation than you would expect based on a binomial distribution (for defectives) or a Poisson distribution (for defects).
+Underdispersion can occur when adjacent subgroups are correlated with each other, also known as autocorrelation.

+When data exhibit underdispersion, the control limits on a traditional P chart or U chart may be too wide.
+If the control limits are too wide, you can overlook special-cause variation and mistake it for common-cause variation.
+If there is underdispersion, the control limits on a Laney attributes chart are narrower than those of a traditional attributes chart.

+For example, as a tool wears out, the number of defects may increase.
+The increase in defect counts across subgroups can make the subgroups more similar than they would be by chance.

+autocorrelation

+moran I Index

 \#bootstrapping great advantage of bootstrap is its simplicity.
 It is a straightforward way to derive estimates of standard errors and